mcmc101001/mahjongcounter/README.md

 # mahjongbot

-Bot is hosted on ~~railway~~ (to find alternative as railway has shut down its free tier).
+Bot is hosted on AWS EC2.
 To use, create a bot with BotFather and obtain the bot token.
 Insert bot token as environment variable

 Install dependancies